-- 54.1 Where the Provider was or is engaged to deliver employment services, or employment related services, under any agreement between the Provider and the Commonwealth at any time after seven years prior to the Deed Commencement Date (another Commonwealth agreement), and the Department determines that the Provider: - (a) has failed to fulfil, or was or is in breach of, any of its obligations under another Commonwealth agreement; or - (b) without limiting clause 54.1(a), claimed any payment under another Commonwealth agreement and the requirements under that Commonwealth agreement to be entitled to, or to qualify for, the payment were not fully or properly satisfied by the Provider, the Department may, at its absolute discretion and by Notice to the Provider:
+- Where the Provider was or is engaged to deliver employment services, or employment related services, under any agreement between the Provider and the Commonwealth at any time after seven years prior to the Deed Commencement Date (another Commonwealth agreement), and the Department determines that the Provider: - (a) has failed to fulfil, or was or is in breach of, any of its obligations under another Commonwealth agreement; or - (b) without limiting clause 64.1(a), claimed any payment under another Commonwealth agreement and the requirements under that Commonwealth agreement to be entitled to, or to qualify for, the payment were not fully or properly satisfied by the Provider, the Department may, at its absolute discretion and by Notice to the Provider:

-- (c) exercise any remedies specified in clause 53.2; or - (d) terminate this Deed, if the failure, breach, or conduct under clause 54.1(a) or 54.1(b) permitted the Commonwealth to terminate the relevant Commonwealth agreement.
+- (c) exercise any remedies specified in clause 63.2; or - (d) terminate this Deed, if the failure, breach, or conduct under clause 64.1(a) or 64.1(b) permitted the Commonwealth to terminate the relevant Commonwealth agreement.

-55. Liquidated Damages
+65. Liquidated Damages

-55.1 If the Provider:
+65.1 If the Provider:

-- (a) ceases to deliver Services at a Site, or Notifies the Department that it is not willing or able to deliver the Services at a Site, and the Provider has not either: - (i) obtained the consent of the Department for the cessation of the Services at the Site (such consent must not be unreasonably withheld by the Department); or - (ii) secured an alternative employment services provider, acceptable to the Department, to provide the Services at the relevant Site from the date on which the Provider ceases, or will cease, to deliver the Services; or - (b) has made Invalid Claims as specified in this clause 55 at any time in the relevant Financial Year, the Provider must, if required by the Department, pay Liquidated Damages to the Department in the amount of:
+- (a) ceases to deliver Services at a Site, or Notifies the Department that it is not willing or able to deliver the Services at a Site, and the Provider has not either: - obtained the consent of the Department for the cessation of the Services at the Site (such consent must not be unreasonably withheld by the Department); or - (ii) secured an alternative employment services provider, acceptable to the Department, to provide the Services at the relevant Site from the date on which the Provider ceases, or will cease, to deliver the Services; or the Provider must, if required by the Department, pay Liquidated Damages to the Department in the amount of: